MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/concept-what-are-web-services.md

 <a name="realtime"></a>

 ## Realtime web services

-Once you've built a predictive model, in many cases the next step is to operationalize the model.
-That is to generate predictions from the pre-trained model in real time.
-In this scenario, where new data often become available one row at a time, latency becomes the critical metric.
-It is important to respond with the single prediction (or score) as quickly as possible.

 Realtime web services offer even lower latency to produce results faster and score more models in parallel.
 The improved performance boost comes from the fact that these web services do not rely on an interpreter at consumption time even though the services use the objects created by the model.
 Therefore, fewer additional resources and less time is spent spinning up a session for each call.
 Additionally, the model is only loaded once in the compute node and can be scored multiple times.